 Photographs or other documentation of one of these conditions can help you establish that the property owner breached their duty of care.

-Finally, you must prove you suffered actual damages as a result of the property owner’s breach.
-In other words, you cannot file a premises liability lawsuit if you did not incur any losses, such as medical bills or lost wages.
-The types of damages people typically suffer in premises liability accidents are described further below.
+Finally, you must prove you suffered actual damages because of the property owner’s breach.
+You cannot file a premises liability lawsuit if you did not incur any losses, such as medical bills or lost wages.
+The damages people typically suffer in premises liability accidents are described further below.

 Where Do Premises Liability Accidents Happen?